gl-inet/docs-astrowarp/docs/tutorials/game_stream.md

 ![](../images/tutorials/game-streaming/4.png)
 ![](../images/tutorials/game-streaming/5.png)

-**Step5:** Add the devices you’ll use to play remotely, such as phones, tablets, or other devices, to the network as clients.
+**Step5:** Add the devices you'll use to play remotely, such as phones, tablets, or other devices, to the network as clients.

 ![](../images/tutorials/game-streaming/6.png)